High Cholesterol: Healthy Food Choices

 These margarines can help lower cholesterol levels, particularly in people who have high cholesterol levels or who consume too much fat in their diets.
 They work by blocking the absorption of cholesterol in the intestines and may work best in combination with other therapies, including medicine, to lower cholesterol.

-For more information about a diet that is designed to lower cholesterol, see the topic Therapeutic Lifestyle Changes (TLC) Diet for High Cholesterol.
+For more information about diets that are designed to lower cholesterol, see the topic Heart-Healthy Eating.

 Other Works Consulted